 Let’s take a short exemplary tour through the vibrant (or annoying) Schanzenviertel.
 Since the art itself is constantly changing, I may only point you to the best canvases.

 Let’s start with the alley at the Schulterblatt 18, a throughway to a courtyard soon to be a huge Hotel.
 Walk further down the street and on the right (Schulterblatt 62) you will find a nice throughway with a small park and playground.
 If you walk up the street, you will see the Rote Flora, newly decorated with “Street Art”.
 It might just be a little too much.
-A nice street for spotting is the Rosenhofstrasse, right across the street.
+Maybe the best street for spotting is the Rosenhofstrasse, right across the street.
 Keep on the odd-numbered side.
 A lot of nice cutouts to discover here.
+Re-freshed almost weekly.

 At the end of the street you will want to take a left and take a look across – in the alleyway (Susannenstrasse 10).
 Then you take a right into the Bartelsstrasse, which is a new ‘playground’.
 Especially at the end of this small street, you may find small treasures.
 Here, you’ll want to take a left in the Schanzenstrasse and walk until you are under the railway bridge.
 The steel pillars are our last canvas.